This post may contain affiliate links. Full disclosure policy

 Instructions

-- Add broth, leftover turkey, carrots, celery, and onions to a large stockpot.
+- Add broth, carrots, celery, and onions to a large stockpot.
 Bring to a boil, then lower heat and simmer for 15-20 minutes, until vegetables are soft.

 - Add leftover turkey, parsley to pot, along with rice or noodles if using.
 Simmer soup for an additional 5-7 minutes.